elibroftw/blog.elijahlopez.ca/content/posts/consumer-price-index.md

 draft: true
 tags:
   - economics
+summary: "This post critiques the disconnect between the Consumer Price Index (CPI), indexed benefits, and the reality of poor people in Canada.
+It blames Brian Mulroney's policies, particularly cutting social housing and tying the GST rebate income cutoff to CPI, which reflects the average household basket, not the needs of the poor.
+The post argues that using income cutoffs for welfare benefits allows wealthy individuals with low income to benefit and proposes a 'CPI-poor' basket and a definition of poverty for better-targeted benefits."
 ---

 I definitely do not like spending my time online reading literal garbage that is published on the internet.
 This article is about how policy makers are stupid.